finder39/ojbox/README.md

 and say when users connect, disconnect, etc.

 ## Notes
-The sound doesn’t work on mobile devices.
-For some reason it never loads.
-This is a known bug that I will fix soon.

 Of course there is a limit to how much the SoundCloud API will allow streaming if this player becomes popular.
 Also, the YouTube API expressly forbids just playing the audio from a video, so YouTube is no longer an option (unless I show the whole video, but that’s beyond the scope of the project for now).

-I will need to add the ability to add your own music library.

 If you have any questions or suggestions, please email me.